You have ANGi questions, and we have ANGi answers. Find them all below.

 What if I lose cell service?

 Just set your estimated ride time before you head out.
 All you need is an active data signal when you start your session.
-If you haven’t completed your ride within that time frame, ANGi will send a notification to your contacts with your last uploaded location.
+If you haven’t completed your ride within that time frame, the Ride App will send a notification to your contacts with your last uploaded location.
 This will happen regardless of whether you have cell phone service or not.
 Refer to the app and user manual for full functionality.

-Can I record my ride within the Specialized Ride Premium App and have it link up to STRAVA®?
+Can I record my ride within the Specialized Ride App and have it link up to STRAVA®?

 Yes, you can link your STRAVA® account to the Ride App.
 Once you’ve done so, simply record your ride in the Ride App and it will automatically post to STRAVA® when you’re done riding.